bitmakerlabs/circle_game/README.md

-#SUPER CIRCLE GAME
+Simple game built with javascript extended with jQuery.

-Experimenting with jQuery.
-Tiny game with a few math-functions to make it a little playable and fun.
+A few math-functions added to make it more playable and fun.